cllmthvlln/The-Base-Network/README.md

 Base supports AI tools that integrate with smart contracts for trading and analysis.
 Mochi and Base God are notable NFT-memecoins on Base Cross-chain interoperability allows assets and NFTs to flow between Base and other networks.
+BaseScan is an on-chain explorer for tracking Base transactions.